Galmstrup Ltd. is a design studio crafting culture and community projects.

 - Technical Design & Construction Supervision -> implement and quality control

-Our portfolio includes cultural and residential building design, as well as exhibition and masterplans.
+Our portfolio includes cultural and education building design, as well as exhibition work and masterplans.
 We provide full design services from site visits and initial sketches to technical design and construction supervision ensuring quality projects are delivered.
 We follow the RIBA plan of work where possible but understand that customized services are sometimes more suitable for a project and are open to discuss.

 - Vision Masterplans -> relevance and ideas

 - Program & Briefing -> potentials and needs

 - Community Engagement -> processes and briefing